Open-MSS/MSS/docs/usage.rst

    - Geometry Collection (*combination of various types of MultiGeometries*)

-The KML Support has been enhanced to parse all legal KML Files without crashing, and a clear visualization on the map, with the relevant geometries and styles.
+The KML Support has been enhanced to parse all legal KML Files, and a clear visualization on the map, with the relevant geometries and styles.

 The KML Interface now supports display of multiple KML Files simultaneously, with easy to use Buttons such